kpenev/poet/PythonPackage/README.md

 ### Basic usage :

 The user requests an interpolator from the manager by specifying either the interpolator name (using the `StellarEvolutionManager.get_interpolator_by_name` method) or by specifying a configuration for the interpolator.
 In the former case, it is an error to request an intorpolator with a name not previously defined (POET comes with a pre-defined interpolator named `default`).
 In the latter case, if the user specifies a name to assign to the new interpolator, the manager will automatically generate an interpolator if one does not exist.

     from poet.stellar_evolution.manager import StellarEvolutionManager
     import numpy

     %Create a manager
-    manager = StellarEvolutionManager()
+    manager = StellarEvolutionManager(<path to serialized interpolators>)

-    % construct an interpolator using the default configuration. interpolator = manager.get_interpolator()
+    %Find and use the default interpolator
+    interpolator = manager.get_interpolator_by_name('default')

     % The convective zone moment of inertia for a 0.73 solar mass star with
     % [Fe/H] = -0.13
     iconv = interpolator('ICONV', 0.73, -0.13)